 A plan of care, including the number and frequency of visits, is based on the severity of the impairment or how near you are to the initial injury date.
 In most cases, it’s better to start rehabilitation soon after the injury/onset.
 Gains can still be made as time passes, Davis said, but it becomes more strategy and compensation at that point.

-Sessions typically last 30-45 minute and the SLP plans the session prior to the patient arrival with tasks that are considered "just right," meaning not too challenging to frustrate the patient, and not too easy so that positive changes and new skill development can occur.
+Sessions typically last 30-45 minutes and the SLP plans the speech therapy session prior to the patient’s arrival with tasks that are considered “just right,” meaning not too challenging to frustrate the patient, and not too easy so that positive changes and new skill development can occur.